D3Hunter/blog/computer-science/virtualisation/graal.md

 With Sulong you can execute C/C++, Fortran, and other programming languages that can be transformed to LLVM bitcode on Graal VM.
 To execute a program, you have to compile the program to LLVM bitcode by a LLVM front end such as `clang`.

+## graalVM
+`GraalVM` is a high-performance runtime that provides significant improvements in application performance and efficiency which is ideal for microservices.
+It is designed for applications written in Java, JavaScript, LLVM-based languages such as C and C++, and other dynamic languages.
+It `removes the isolation between programming languages` and `enables interoperability in a shared runtime`.

+### Truffle Language Implementation Framework
+The `Truffle framework` (henceforth “Truffle) is an open-source library for building tools and programming languages implementations as interpreters for self-modifying Abstract Syntax Trees.
+Together with the open-source `GraalVM` compiler, Truffle represents a significant step forward in programming language implementation technology in the current era of dynamic languages.

+`GenerateWrapper`: All non-final and non-private methods starting with `execute` are overridden by the generated wrapper.
+Every execute method must have `VirtualFrame` as the first declared parameter.

+`Specialization`: Defines a method of a node subclass to represent one specialization of an operation.
+A specialization must have at least as many parameters as there are `NodeChild` annotations declared for the enclosing operation node.
+These parameters are declared in the same order as the `NodeChild` annotations (linear execution order).
+We call such parameters dynamic input parameters.

+`TruffleLanguage.Provider`.
+Used to register a TruffleLanguage using a `ServiceLoader`. 通过Truffle DSL自动生成